pytorch/pytorch.github.io/_mobile/ios.md

 > Make sure you have `cmake` and Python installed correctly on your local machine.
 We recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment

-### Build LibTorch for iOS Simulators
+### Build LibTorch-Lite for iOS Simulators

 Open terminal and navigate to the PyTorch root directory.
-Run the following command (if you already build LibTorch for iOS devices (see below), run `rm -rf build_ios` first):
+Run the following command (if you already build LibTorch-Lite for iOS devices (see below), run `rm -rf build_ios` first):

 ```
 BUILD_PYTORCH_MOBILE=1 IOS_PLATFORM=SIMULATOR ./scripts/build_ios.sh
 ```
 After the build succeeds, all static libraries and header files will be generated under `build_ios/install`

-### Build LibTorch for arm64 Devices
+### Build LibTorch-Lite for arm64 Devices

 Open terminal and navigate to the PyTorch root directory.
-Run the following command (if you already build LibTorch for iOS simulators, run `rm -rf build_ios` first):
+Run the following command (if you already build LibTorch-Lite for iOS simulators, run `rm -rf build_ios` first):

 ```
 BUILD_PYTORCH_MOBILE=1 IOS_ARCH=arm64 ./scripts/build_ios.sh